CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/01 - Loading Data into SQL Database.md

 This module covers the basics of getting started with **SQL Database in Microsoft Fabric**.
 You will learn how to **create workspaces**, create a **SQL Database in Microsoft Fabric**, and **seed the database** with initial data that will be used in later modules.
 You will see how simple it is to create the databases by providing a name.
 And even more exciting, loading the initial data into SQL Database can be achieved without any code!
 This reduces maintenance effort while delighting developers!

 ---
->**!Note:** Follow the steps provided in the task below.
+>**Note:** Follow the steps provided in the task below.
 The Click-by-Click is available as a **backup option** in case of any technical issues preventing you from performing the lab in the actual environment.
 Before starting this exercise, open a backup Click-by-Click using the following hyperlink in a new tab, then return to the browser.
 [Click-by-Click](https://regale.cloud/Microsoft/play/4463/01-loading-data-into-sql-database#/0/0)
 ---